sagitaninta/Wallacea/SDM/README.md

-# Ensemble Species Distrubution Models
+# Ensemble Species Distribution Models

 *Script is currenty being modified due to R spatial compatibility issues and dependencies on the raster package*